yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/user_properties.md

 ![](https://i.imgur.com/BOUV1hq.png)

-In the left panel, you can see the user schema, which includes all the [system](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/overview#22-system-user-properties) and [custom properties](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/overview#23-custom-user-properties) along with their data types.
+On the left panel, you can see the user schema, which includes all the [system](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/overview#22-system-user-properties) and [custom properties](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/overview#23-custom-user-properties) along with their data types.

 2. Select the property that you want to include.
 You can see all the selected properties on the right.